eldun/eldun.github.io/_drafts/clap-synth.md

 ---
-title: Coding a Synth Plugin with CLAP
+title: Learning about CLAP Plugins
-subtitle:
+subtitle: Part 1/3
-excerpt: Are synths as fun to code as they are to play?
+excerpt: What does it take to build an audio plugin?
-reason: To learn about audio on modern systems && start using vim exclusively
+reason: To learn about audio plugins on modern systems && start using vim exclusively
 disclaimer:
 toc: true
 use-math: true